© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clos-Teg Standing Stones is a scheduled monument protected by Cadw under reference CM123.
 View the official record →

-Clos-Teg Standing Stones is a prehistoric standing stone monument located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
+Clos-Teg Standing Stones is a Prehistoric Religious, Ritual and Funerary / Standing Stone in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM123.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM123.

 Clos-Teg Standing Stones dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clos-Teg Standing Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM123.